Food Preparation Workers

 - Mix ingredients for salads.

-- Take and record temperatures of food and food storage areas.
+- Take and record temperature of food and food storage areas.

 - Place food trays over food warmers for immediate service.